• Home

 London-based consulting firm Deloitte has come under fire for the second time this year after another foreign government-commissioned report contains potentially AI-generated errors.J.
 David Ake/Getty Images

-A Canadian government-commissioned Deloitte healthcare report that cost one province nearly $1.6 million contains potentially AI-generated errors, marking the second country this year to fall victim to the consulting firm’s fact-checking shortcomings.
+A Canadian government-commissioned Deloitte health care report that cost one province nearly $1.6 million contains potentially AI-generated errors, marking the second country this year to allege the consulting firm’s fact-checking shortcomings.

 Recommended Video

-Mistakes—identified in a investigation released on Saturday by The Independent, a left-leaning Canadian news organization that reports on the nation's easternmost province, Newfoundland and Labrador—are present in a 526-page report that was distributed by its administration in May.
+The errors—found in an investigation published Saturday by the Independent, a progressive Canadian news outlet covering the country’s easternmost province Newfoundland and Labrador—appear in a 526-page report that was disseminated by its government in May.

 “Deloitte Canada firmly stands behind the recommendations put forward in our report,” a Deloitte Canada spokesperson told Coins2Day in a statement.
 “We are revising the report to make a small number of citation corrections, which do not impact the report findings.
 AI was not used to write the report; it was selectively used to support a small number of research citations.”

-The extensive document also referenced a scholarly article from The Canadian Journal of Respiratory Therapy, which couldn't be located when checking its records.
+The lengthy report also cited an academic paper from the Canadian Journal of Respiratory Therapy, which is yet to be found when searching its database.

 “And I definitely think that there’s many challenges with that.
 We have to be very careful to make sure that the evidence that’s informing reports [is] the best evidence, that it’s validated evidence.
 And that, at the end of the day, these reports—not just because they cost governments and they cost the public—[are] accurate and evidence-informed and helpful to move things forward.”